10 Best UNESCO World Heritage Sites in America

 Last Updated:

-From its coastlines to its large lively cities, the United States of America is home to some of the world’s top tourist destinations.
-Unfortunately tre are so many tantastic places to see in America that many people don’t know how to choose from among them!
+From its coastlines to its large, lively cities, the United States of America is home to some of the world’s top tourist destinations.
+Unfortunately, America has so many great places to visit that many people can’t choose!

-Rather than suggest you begin with the usual suspects — New York, Washington, Las Vegas, Hollywood, etc. — why not try a different approach?
+Instead of starting with the typical destinations like New York, Washington, Las Vegas, Hollywood, etc., consider taking a unique approach.
 Plan your entire trip around UNESCO’s list of world heritage sites in America.

 Not all American UNESCO sites are the same.

-Currently, there are 24 World Heritage Sites in America – 11 cultural, 12 twelve natural, and one mixed – and most of them are in the United States National Park system as well.
+Currently, there are 26 World Heritage Sites in America—13 cultural, 12 natural, and one mixed—and most of them are in the United States National Park system as well.
 They are all worthy destinations, but some are more interest-specific (earthworks, anyone?).

 We’ve weeded through and selected 10 of the best American heritage sites to inspire your vacation planning.
-If you enjoy Americana, some are sites of great cultural and historical significance.
+If you enjoy Americana, some are sites of outstanding cultural and historical significance.
 For those of you who enjoy the outdoors, others preserve and protect rare animal, plant, and bird species.
-And for those others of you who enjoy road trips or have mobility issues, many on our list are accessible by car.
+For those of you who prefer road trips or have mobility issues, many of the locations on our list are easily accessible by car.

 One of the best unescoo world heritages sites in USA, here's the Statue of Liberty in New York Harbor.
 There's an overlay in circle of stars that says 10 Best Sights America.